 A modern cruising boat is much like a house.
 On Delos we have many of the same conveniences that make life a little more civilized including electricity, flushing toilets, running water, refrigeration, air conditioning, and a washerdryer.
 We can go months at a time without tying up to a dock which means we need to be totally self sufficient.
 We aren’t connected to any public electricity grid, sewage system, or water supply so we generate our own power, dispose of our waste, and make our own water.
+It is important for boat owners like us to make sure our boats are functioning properly and we are doing what we can to support our boat living, that is why we make sure that maintenance needs like checking the engine, building our supply of bronze bolts, and replacing our teathering rope is at the top of our lists.

 Delos Crew takes an afternoon off for a float party in Port Maurelle, Tonga